Ecology

 What is living in the seafloor?

-During the RECRegional Environmental Characterisation survey - a scientific research project to assess the physical (geology), biological (ecology) and archaeological environment of a particular study area., ecologists discovered that there are many different animals living in the East Coast seafloor.
+During the REC, ecologists discovered that there are many different animals living in the East Coast seafloor.

 The ecologists identified combinations or patterns of animals living together from the information they collected.
 They discovered 14 different groups that like to live in different environments.